 It's simply too much for the average person, if hubby isn't pulling his weight; and he too may be over committed in the corporate environment, or just watching one ball game after another.

 The Netherlands has got it right; only career women work full time; for the great majority two ladies share one job.
 It's a recognition that home making is really an occupation that can and probably should occupy the whole of a person's life during the child bearing years.

 But greatly contributing to being tired all the time is a poor diet; the World Health Organization reports that 30 percent of the population is suffering from iron deficiency anaemia; women and children are particularly vulnerable.

 Iron is an essential part of the red blood cells that carry oxygen to the brain and obviously the whole body; a deficiency means chronic fatigue.

 Women and children are particularly vulnerable; being tired all the time is the result.
 Kids are unable to concentrate in class affecting their behaviour and performance and may be labelled attention deficit for all the wrong reasons.
-Inadequate levels of omega-3 will also contribute to poor school results.
+Inadequate levels of folate and omega-3 will also contribute to poor school results.

 Organic meats are generally acknowledged as being the richest source of naturally occurring iron in the diet but what's not recognised is that in general vegetarians get an equal amount, or more, from their food.